 - Consolidate and export.
 The final technical step is to consolidate and prepare your tracks for export.
 You must export consolidated, continuous audio WAVs all starting at zero (00:00:00) or Bar 1 Beat 1 with normalization turned off.
 If you’re not sure how to do this, let us know and we’ll walk you through it.
 There are also video tutorials on exporting for online mixing from the major DAWs: ProTools / Logic / Studio One / FL Studio / Reason / Ableton Live / GarageBand / Reaper / Cubase

 - Provide references.
 We can help you chase the sound that plays in your head if you explain it.
 The easiest way to do this is to provide listening references.
 Maybe you want your drums to sound as large as the The Flaming Lips’ drums.
 Or you’d like your vocals to be super dry á la 1975.
 Or you want your upright bass to sound like the New York City subway.
 While it’s not possible to make your band sound just like The Flaming Lips unless you are The Flaming Lips, it is possible to get the sound.
-Include a list of sounds or records you like and explain how you think they could translate to your record.
+Include a list of sounds or records or even single songs you like and explain how you think they could translate to your record.

 - Communicate.
 Keep in mind that mixing engineers are not mind readers.
 If you have a vision or a direction in mind for your record, tell us!
 We’d always rather hear your thoughts and avoid confusion later.

 Following these steps to prepare your files for professional mixing will save you time and money and help ensure that the final product is the record you envisioned.